 In 2024 the Mat-Su Borough will welcome athletes from around the Circumpolar North for a week-long sport and cultural exchange to unite and inspire our community!
-See athletes from Alaska, the Northwest Territories, Yukon, Nunavut, Greenland, Nunavik (Northern Quebec), Yamal (Russia), Northern Alberta, and the Indigenous people (Sapmi) of Norway, Sweden and Finland participate in 21 sports– from Heritage and Nordic, to Indoor and Ice Sports.
+See athletes from Alaska, the Northwest Territories, Yukon, Nunavut, Greenland, Nunavik (Northern Quebec), Northern Alberta, and the Indigenous people (Sapmi) of Norway, Sweden and Finland participate in 21 sports– from Heritage and Nordic, to Indoor and Ice Sports.

 Established in 1968 as a non-profit, Arctic Winter Games Team Alaska (AWGTA) cultivates and celebrates sport, social exchange, and culture.

 Team Alaska strengthens Alaska’s communities by providing young athletes with the opportunity to compete in friendly competition while sharing cultural values from northern regions around the world.

 The team colors are blue and gold.

 Alberta North joined the Arctic Winter Games in 1986 and hosted for the first time in 1994 in Slave Lake.

 The fourth-largest of Canada’s provinces, Alberta is the southernmost participant in the Games.
 Participation is limited to those regions located north of the 55th parallel.

 The team colors of Alberta North are royal blue and white.

 Kalaallit Nunaat has been participating in the Arctic Winter Games since 1990.
 In 2002, Kalaallit Nunaat hosted the Games for the first time in Nuuk, and they last hosted the Games in 2016.